jee00609/AWS_Foundational/개념 모음/AWS Organizations.md

 How can the customer take advantage of volume discounts with minimal impact to the AWS resources?

 -> Use the consolidated billing feature from AWS Organizations.

+### NO.272
+What AWS service would be used to centrally manage AWS access across multiple accounts?